 Classroom lectures and demonstrations will be complemented by reading and programming assignments.
-Participants will be provided with the .NET framework, Visual Studio 2017, and supporting tools enabling the student to develope and test applications.
+Participants will be provided with the .NET runtimes, Visual Studio, and supporting tools enabling the student to develop and test applications.

 For a complete program description, download the program's brochure.

 Classes End:June 6, 2023

 Online: Async Section

 These classes do not meet at a specific time on specific days.
 Content will be delivered via weekly pre-recorded lectures.
 Students follow a weekly agenda of topics and assignments, but they can view the course material at a time of their own choosing.
 Structured opportunities for interaction with the class and instructor are provided asynchronously.

 This program has weekly course content equivalent to three hours per week.
 For every hour of course content, students should expect to spend two additional hours for studying, homework, labs, and other assignments.